-You should know he has hired from me the PowerDNS plugin with Low Latency Algorithm.
+You should know he has hired me for the PowerDNS plugin with a Low Latency Algorithm.
 So far, the server works as expected.

 Recursive DNS Flow